rotznmu/stroke_prediction_capstone/README.md

 ![](./files/summary_table.png)

 I chose to work with the Python scikit-learn's supervised machine learning methods for classification.
 These included: XGBoost; BernoullliNB; GausianNB; LogisticRegression; DecisionTree; RandomForest; SVC; KNN; LGBMClassifier.
 The highest accuracy went to Random Forest, but focusing on accuracy didn't turn out to be the best approach, as the imbalanced test set rewarded classifying almost everything as non-stroke risk.
-Thus, I decided to focus on recall, as a real world situation might prefer us to favor having a high number of true positives even if it is a trade-off that leads to more false positives.
+Thus, I decided to focus on recall and average precision, as a real world situation might prefer us to favor having a high number of true positives even if it is a trade-off that leads to more false positives.
 We were looking for a good trade-off though, as merely classifying everything as stroke is also unhelpful in a real world application.
+Additionally, we found that the reduced feature dataset performed better than the full feature dataset.

 **WINNER: Logistic Regression Agorithm**

 This algorithm clearly did the best at predicting stroke.
-However, when we look at the feature importance we can see that the algorithm basically learned to lean almost exclusively on age.
+However, when we look at the feature importance we can see that the algorithm basically learned to lean mostly on age.
 Nonetheless, given the limited features we were given, this is the algorithm that performed the best.

 ![](./files/winner_lr.png)